dev-mdirfan/BT-Real-Estate/README.md

 Ultimately, it's essential to clarify this during an interview by explaining that the meaning of "BT" may vary depending on the project's context and purpose.

+## Before Deployment

+Change the settings -

+1. Set the emails for productions
+2. Set your essentials ex: `company name`, `logo` etc.
+3.

 ## TABLE OF CONTENT

 <!-- TOC -->